AFC Cup 2020 likely to be cancelled due to Coronavirus pandemic | Goal.com

 Many of the participating teams are not being able to practice due to the increase in Coronavirus cases in their respective countries.
 Even Chennai City is yet to resume training.

-Maldives, which is to host Group E, has reported 178 new cases on August 26, taking their total tally to 7225.
+The Maldives, which was to host Group E, has reported 178 new cases on August 26, taking their total tally to 7225.

-AFC is keeping a close tab on the Coronavirus situation in all these countries and if the situation does not improve, they might scrap this edition of the AFC Cup.
+AFC is keeping a close tab on the Coronavirus situation in all these countries and if the situation does not improve, they will scrap this edition of the AFC Cup.